 Figure out the best way to call home

 During your year abroad, you’ll probably get occasional bouts of homesickness.
 This means you’ll want to call your parents, relatives or friends.
 Luckily, there are free tools, such as Skype and WhatsApp, that allow you to stay in touch with people you love while you are away.
 Even though you’re probably going to use these, it’s still a good idea to figure out what’s the best way to make international calls in case of an emergency.
-Make sure you explore all the options, then get a local SIM card and opt for a special deal that offers cheaper international phone calls.
+Make sure you explore all the options, then get a local SIM card.
+Opt for a telecommunication provider like Orange that offers a wide range of international calling services.
+This way you can even save some money by getting free minutes for fixed lines.

 Join local forums